-The multi-tool is one of the most important piece of bike tool you should have in your saddle bag.
+The bike multitool is one of the most important piece of tool you should have in your saddle bag.

 It doesn't see much use on most days.
 But when you need it, that's when you realise how important it is.

-Often being touted as the cyclist's swiss knife, the multi-tool comes with many functions.
+Often being touted as the cyclist's Swiss army knife, the multitool comes with many functions.

 But the question is, which one do you really need?

-There are hex keys, torx drivers, screwdrivers and even chain breakers.
+There are hex keys, torx drivers, screwdrivers and even chain splitters.
 And to complicate things a little more, they come in various sizes as well.

 10 tools include hex wrenches, a Torx driver, and a flathead screwdriver, all weighing in at a mere 108 grams.

 If you’re looking for the perfect blend of weight and functionality, then look no further.

 Topeak gives Park Tools a run for its money with their Mini 6.